waseem-medhat/website/content/post/rstudio-shortcuts-my-favorite.md

 # Find your workflow

-Before I start dropping down the shortcuts I wanted to share, let me point out that these are _my_ favorite shortcuts.
-RStudio has a lot of other shortcuts that I won't mention.
-You should explore the available shortcuts and pick your favorites.
+Before I start dropping down the shortcuts I wanted to share, I should re-emphasize that these are _my_ favorite shortcuts.
+RStudio has a lot of other shortcuts that I won't mention (and others that aren't even bound to any keys).

-Also, there are some RStudio shortcuts that are not bound to any keys.
-You might want to look at those and see if you'd use any of them and map it to a key binding, which brings us to the first shortcut:
+You should explore the available shortcuts and pick the ones that suit you.
+This brings us to the first shortcut:

 - `Alt+Shift+k` to show a list of RStudio shortcuts.